Snow Removal - Frequently Asked Questions

 - Who removes the snow from sidewalks?

-- What if I am unable to clear snow from my sidewalk or driveway because of age or disability?
+- What if I am unable to clear snow from my sidewalk because of age or disability?

 - Who is responsible for the clearing of wheelchair ramps?

-- Who is responsible for clear bus stops?
+- Who is responsible for clearing bus stops?

 - How much does the City spend on winter control annually?